Frankfurt: Flashdance (I Can’t Stay Long)

 Cue the turquoise Motel One and to my surprise a smiling amiable receptionist who knows what hospitality is and also offers a glass of water.
 Nice rooms but no USB.

 For tea (dinner) I eat late at the L’Osteria and wow what a feeling alright, the huge floppy pizza drapes over the edge of my plate.
 This is pretty much the highlight of this secondary flashdance in the town of frowns where I never stay long.

 PLAYLIST AND CREDITS

-Thanks for reading here.
-Should anyone be interested in my work; principally writing, photography, and teaching, please contact me for a FREE Overview PDF.
-Meanwhile, stay tuned with Kulture Kiosk via The Atlas or on Facebook, Twitter, and Instagram where you can see some of my photos from around the world.
+Meanwhile, stay tuned with things here at Kulture Kiosk via THE ATLAS or on Twitter, Facebook, and Instagram where you can see some of my photos from around the world.

 Flashdance – Irene Cara/Giorgio Moroder